murillo-nahas/data-structures/sort/README.md

 ### What is Bubble Sort?

-Bubble Sort is a basic algorithm that organizes element in correct order.
+Bubble Sort is a basic algorithm that organizes an element array in correct order.
 The algorithm just checks the elements from left to the right, swapping their positions if its not in order.
+It's a very simple algorithm to write and test, you just need to comparate two values, and if it is necessary, swap them.

 ### When to use?

 We can use Bubble Sort algorithm when we want to organize a element list.
-It's like the sort() Javascript function.
+It's like the sort() Javascript built-in function.

 ![Bubble Sort](https://lh5.googleusercontent.com/_oLwPF5ZvaZZ4pGD-HvSUSw6nTwwHjUwcLpNigUvb24-PKNwjMUwXcWYWf2wp4HopzHkh9JVmZd_AFYP4HjSYelidbw4FRo1fHrWV3KxbFM13xlRLALb-y-EbLhEmln11lhwEZPV)